vfarcic/devops26/manuscript/05-buildpacks.md

 The output should be almost the same as the one we saw when we imported the project based on the `go` pack.
 The only significant difference is that this time we can see in the output that it used the pack `go-mongo`.

-Before it imported the *go-demo-6* project, Jenkins X cloned the buildpacks repository locally to the `.jx` directory.
+Before it imported the *go-demo-6* project, Jenkins X cloned the build packs repository locally to the `.jx` directory.
 The next time we import a project or create a new one based on a quickstart, it will pull the latest version of the repository, thus keeping it always in sync with what we have in GitHub.

 We can confirm that the repository was indeed cloned to `.jx` and that `go-mongo` is there, by listing the local files.